jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-zero\-day andor recent vulnerabilities, they will definitely fill the blank space in their notification websites with your organizations name.Figure 20\.
-Time from publication of vulnerability to first scan seen (from 2020 onward)If we cant patch the vulnerabilities faster, it seems like the only logical conclusion is to have fewer of them to patch.
+zero\-day andor recent vulnerabilities, they will definitely fill the blank space in their notification websites with your organizations name.
+If we cant patch the vulnerabilities faster, it seems like the only logical conclusion is to have fewer of them to patch.
 We realize this is the stuff